eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ## Coverage Scan

 To ensure that the provided testcode covers the productive code you can do a coverage scan with gcov.
-The reporting is done with gcovr as html page.
+The reporting is done with lcov and htmlgen.
 You will need to install the following packages:
     ```
-    sudo apt install gcovr
+    sudo apt install lcov
     ```

 In iceoryx we have multiple levels for testcoverage: 'unit', 'integration', 'component' and ’all’ for all levels together.
 You can create reports for these different testlevels or for all tests.
-Coverage is only done with gcc.
+Coverage is here done with gcc.
+The coverage scan applies to Quality level 3 - 5 and partly 4.

 For having a coverage report iceoryx needs to be compiled with coverage flags and the tests needs to be executed.
 You can do this with one command like this: